emacs-mirror/emacs/mps/manual/source/glossary/f.rst

         A :term:`formatted object` that has been replaced by a :term:`forwarding marker`.
-One of three types of formatted objects, the other two being :term:`data objects <data object>` and :term:`padding objects <padding object>`.
+One of three types of formatted objects, the other two being :term:`client objects <client object>` and :term:`padding objects <padding object>`.

     forwarding marker